tonyest/Prospress/readme.txt

 = Features =

-**Custom Post** - Prospress uses WordPress' publishing system, so it's as enjoyable to publish auctions as blog posts.
+**Auction Posts** - Prospress uses the WordPress publishing system, so publishing auctions is as enjoyable as publishing blog posts.

-**Invoicing & Payments** - To finalize a transaction, currency needs to change hands.
-Prospress makes this easy with support for PayPal, credit card gateways & bank transfers.
+**Invoicing & Payments** - To finalize transactions, Prospress provides an invoicing system that supports payment with PayPal, credit cards & bank transfers.

-**Feedback** - Traders in your marketplace can rate each other after a transaction and view sellers feedback to be confident in making a purchase.
+**Feedback** - Traders in your marketplace can rate each other after a transaction and view each other's feedback to gain confidence when entering a transaction.

-**Templates not Themes** - Your site is already stunning, so instead of requiring a new theme, Prospress uses a few simple templates to fit in with your existing look and feel.

 See all the great features on the [Prospress Features page](http://prospress.org/features/).